bellingcat/toolkit/gitbook/tools/Global-Forest-Watch/json.md

 ```
 {% endcode %}

 Keep the codeblock updated with accurate information.
 Only edit the **values** (words to the right of the `:` on each line, in dark blue font).
 Do not change the key names (left side, slightly light blue) or any of the other formatting.
 Every line should end in a comma except the last line.
 Every key and value should be enclosed in quotation marks.
-See below for an explanation of each line.
+See below for an explanation of each line.&#x20;

 ## name, description (optional)